 Concerns about a child should always lead to help for a child.
-The school may need to escalate it's concerns with Children's Services to ensure a referral is accepted or work with other agencies to ensure that an Early Help Assessment is completed.
+We may need to escalate our concerns with Children's Services to ensure a referral is accepted or work with other agencies to ensure that an Early Help Assessment is completed.